Your Account:

 • OM 615 (2): Advanced Predictive Analytics

-This course offers an in-depth look at Machine Learning, covering various models and algorithms for prediction, classification, dimension reduction, and network analytics, using open-source software.
-You'll engage in hands-on exercises and examine real business case studies, ensuring a practical understanding of these concepts.
-Additionally, the course will address the managerial and ethical aspects of Machine Learning.
+This course provides an in-depth introduction to Machine Learning for Business Intelligence, including a range of models and algorithms for prediction, classification, dimension reduction, and network analytics, utilizing open-source software.
+The class emphasizes hands-on exercises and real business case studies.
+Also addresses managerial and ethical considerations essential for the responsible application of Machine Learning techniques.

 • OM 617 (2): Advanced Prescriptive Analytics